medavox/articles/star trek redo.md

 * People have to finish announcing their intended recipient before a comm badge connects them to that recipient
 * Stop referring to Starfleet as "Humans", or acting like everyone in starfleet knows all about Earth history
 * No more tokenboobs catsuit & pushup bra crewmembers; just put the same characters in a normal uniform!
-* People don't all know how to use all computers
+* People don't all know how to use all computers & interfaces
 * Other species may have multiple cultures: pacifist klingons, emotional vulcans...
 * there aren't just energy weapons & shields -- sometimes kinetic weapons work better.